celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 0 to 13                | 64 + 56 = 120                                                                                                                         | 2
 14 to 29               | 64 + 64 + 56 = 184                                                                                                                    | 3
 30 to 45               | 64 + 64 + 64 + 56 = 248                                                                                                               | 4

+Note: to verify the number of SHA256 compression invocations, we analyzed the number of loop executions inside the Golang SHA256 implementation [here](https://github.com/golang/go/blob/96add980ad27faed627f26ef1ab09e8fe45d6bd1/src/crypto/sha256/sha256block.go#L83) and it matches the expected number of invocations in the table above.
+See raw data [here](https://gist.github.com/rootulp/4cfc10c1c80a15cc57f0b35f330ac542).

 ## Open questions